Peter Gilfillan: International career

 Peter was a member of the U19 Canadian team in 1984.
 The U19 team was CONCACAF finalists in Trinidad & Tobago - where the team qualified for the World Youth Cup in Russia along with Mexico in 1984.
 Gilfillan played all three of Canada's games at the 1985 FIFA World Youth Championship, in a side that also comprised Alex Bunbury.
-He was member of the Men's Gold medal Canadian National team at the Francophone games 1988 in Morocco, Africa and was selected to represent the Canadian World Cup team - 3 Nations Cup in Vancouver – versus USA and Mexico 1990 and; selected to represent the Canadian World Cup team - 3 Nations Cup in Los Angeles versus USA and Mexico 1991 and; selected to represent the Canadian at the CONCACAF Gold Cup, Los Angeles 1991.
+He was member of the Men's Gold medal Canada National team at the Francophone games 1988 in Morocco, Africa and was selected to represent the Canadian World Cup team - 3 Nations Cup in Vancouver – versus USA and Mexico 1990 and; selected to represent the Canadian World Cup team - 3 Nations Cup in Los Angeles versus USA and Mexico 1991 and; selected to represent the Canadian at the CONCACAF Gold Cup, Los Angeles 1991.
 He made his senior debut for Canada in a July 1991 CONCACAF Gold Cup match against Jamaica.

 Peter is a member of the Canadian Soccer Hall of Fame.